15.5: Adrenal Glands

 If the stress is not relieved quickly, the body adapts to the stress in the second stage called the stage of resistance.
 If a person is starving for example, the body may send signals to the gastrointestinal tract to maximize the absorption of nutrients from food.

 If the stress continues for a longer term however, the body responds with symptoms quite different than the fight-or-flight response.
 During the stage of exhaustion, individuals may begin to suffer depression, the suppression of their immune response, severe fatigue, or even a fatal heart attack.
-These symptoms are mediated by the hormones of the adrenal cortex, especially cortisol, released as a result of signals from the HPA axis.
+These symptoms are mediated by the hormones of the adrenal cortex, especially cortisol.

 The adrenal cortex consists of multiple layers of lipid-storing cells that occur in three structurally distinct regions: the zona glomerulosa, the zona fasciculata, and the zona reticularis.
-Each region secretes its own set of hormones.
+Each region secretes its own set of steroid hormones important for the regulation of the long-term stress response, blood pressure and blood volume, nutrient uptake and storage, fluid and electrolyte balance, and inflammation.

 Hormones of the Zona Glomerulosa